Experiential marketing is a promotional strategy that involves creating an interactive experience to get customers talking about your product.

-- Product tie-in.
-Whether it’s through the use of the product itself (Globetrotter, Milka) or an explicit tie-in with the brand (the high energy nature of James Bond and Red Bull), .
+Product tie-in.
+Whether it’s through the use of the product itself (Globetrotter, Milka) or an explicit tie-in with the brand (the high energy nature of James Bond and Red Bull), any experience targeting prospective customers needs to weave in a selling aspect.
 It’s not enough to simply entertain customers; they also need to be motivated in some way to investigate and purchase the product.

-- Listen to feedback.
-What good would Globetrotter’s freeze rooms be if they didn’t listen to customer feedback? , and if nothing else, you can learn what does and does not resonate with your audience in terms of keeping their interest.
+Listen to feedback.
+What good would Globetrotter’s freeze rooms be if they didn’t listen to customer feedback?
+Creative campaigns can get customers talking about products in ways that you might not expect, and if nothing else, you can learn what does and does not resonate with your audience in terms of keeping their interest.

 What sort of customer does your product attract?
 If any of you caught the episode of Shark Tank with that wild spray paint for dogs (not joking), you may have had the same idea that hit me — why not hold a contest where customers send in pictures of their painted pets, with the most creative “pet paint” winning a prize?

 Clearly, people who would buy paint for their pets are a bit quirky and artistically inclined, so it’s practically a guarantee that this sort of opportunity to share their creations and see the creations of others would draw the perfect sort of crowd.